Last trading week offered us a lot.

 The last trading week offered us appropriate volatility on the euro.

 On Tuesday, we focused our attention on the labour market numbers.
-The July unemployment rate remained at the same level and thus remained at almost its lowest level.
+The July unemployment rate held steady and remains at near its lowest level.

 Canada offered us inflation and retail sales data in the second half of last week, which turned out to be positive.